-After a Confirmation Number is issued by the Administrator to the Authorized Participant, the Authorized Participant shall email a PDF copy of the Redemption Order to the Administrator.
-Upon receipt, the Administrator shall immediately telephone the Authorized Participant if the Administrator believes that the Redemption Order has not been completed correctly by the Authorized Participant.
-In addition, the Administrator shall telephone the Authorized Participant if the Administrator to the Administrator has not received the Redemption Order within 30 minutes after the Redemption Order has been called into the Administrator or as soon thereafter as practicable.
+After a Confirmation Number is issued by the Sponsor or its delegate to the Authorized Participant, the Authorized Participant shall email a PDF copy of the Redemption Order to the Sponsor or its delegate.
+Upon receipt, the Sponsor or its delegate shall immediately telephone the Authorized Participant if the Sponsor or its delegate believes that the Redemption Order has not been completed correctly by the Authorized Participant.
+In addition, the Sponsor or its delegate shall telephone the Authorized Participant if the Sponsor or its delegate has not received the Redemption Order within 30 minutes after the Redemption Order has been called into the Sponsor or its delegate or as soon thereafter as practicable.